ab4d/Ab4d.SharpEngine.Samples/doc/performance.md

 ```

+### Force using dedicated GPU for Ab4d.SharpEngine

-Another option is to **force using dedicated GPU** for Ab4d.SharpEngine.
+Even when the UI of the application is rendered by the integrated GPU, it is possible to **force using dedicated GPU** for Ab4d.SharpEngine.

 This is done by setting the `EngineCreateOptions.DeviceSelectionType` to `BestPhysicalDevice` (from `DefaultDevice`), for example: